vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/087/05_svano_na.md

 rejate passages with bhū́mi-, pṛthivī́, et sim. as subj., but any standard cosmic feature will do (Renou ‘l’univers’, Witzel Gotō ‘alles’).

-Pace Gr, ṛñjáta is better analyzed as a 3rd pl. mid. athem. form than a 2nd pl.
+Pace Grassmann, ṛñjáta is better analyzed as a 3rd pl. mid. athem. form than a 2nd pl.

 act. them.
 All the standard tr. follow the 3rd pl. mid. interpr.